 The Whitetails is insulated with a woven polyester blend and did a moderately decent job of keeping us warm when temperatures hit almost freezing.
 Despite not being overloaded with down or synthetic insulation, we were relatively impressed with how warm we stayed.
 It wasn't as warm as The North Face Arctic Down Parka II or The North Face Metropolis Down Parka II, but the durable, windproof exterior helped nip cold winds and snowy weather in the butt.

 The interior of the jacket has a cozy and soft quilted lining.
-In cold weather, it was nice to put something on with a plush and warm interior compared to cold nylon that most of the jackets were lined with.
-The hood fits well and is moderately insulated; the faux fur around the hood isn't super full like the Canada Goose Shelburne Down Parka or the Marmot Montreaux.
+In cold weather, it was nice to put something on with a plush and warm interior instead of the cold nylon lining most of the jackets.
+The hood fits well and is moderately insulated; the faux fur around the hood isn't super full like the Canada Goose Shelburne Down Parka or the Fjallraven Nuuk Insulated Parka.
 Ultimately, we could feel the difference in cold windy, weather when wearing the faux fur ruff hood on the Whitetails Anchorage.

 Unfortunately, soft, warm liners in the pockets and insulation do not exist in this model.
 Our hands weren't warm at all when in the pockets.
-In fact, we recommend gloves if you plan on staying outside for an extended period.
+We recommend gloves if you plan on staying outside for an extended period.

 The polyester fabric has a water-resistant coating but is not waterproof, affecting the Whitetail's score in weather resistance, earning it the lowest score in the fleet.
-Fortunately, the polyester material on the exterior of the jacket is more windproof than the Patagonia Fiona Down Parka and the Columbia Heavenly.
+Fortunately, the polyester material on the exterior of the jacket is more windproof than the Patagonia Fiona Down Parka and the Columbia Heavenly, but didn't hold up as well as the North Face Arrowood Triclimate Jacket.
 For the best of the best when it comes to wet weather, we like the Patagonia Tres.

 The exterior polyester material has a smooth and clean look.
 Complete with exposed zipper pockets on the sleeve, a faux fur ruff around the hood, and faux leather straps secured with placket snaps on the back this model has an industrial winter parka look and feel.